List of leaders of the opposition in the Himachal Pradesh Legislative Assembly: Eligibility

 Official Opposition is a term used in Himachal Pradesh Legislative Assembly to designate the political party which has secured the second largest number of seats in the assembly.
-In order to get formal recognition, the party must have at least 10% of total membership of the Legislative Assembly.
+In order to get formal recognition, the party must have at least 10% of total membership of the Legislative Assembly as an individual party, and not as a coalition.

 Role

-In legislature, opposition party has a major role and must act to discourage the party in power from acting against the interests of the country and the common man.
+In legislature, opposition party has a major role and must act to discourage the party in power from acting against the interests of the country and the electorate.
 They are expected to alert the population and the Government on the content of any bill, which is not in the best interests of the country.